minprog/progbg2/intro/index.md

                sum_of_grades += grade
            return sum_of_grades

-- debugger: You can also use a debugger to step through your code, see how it executes and see how values get changed:
+- debugger: You can also use a debugger to step through your code, to see how it executes and see how values are changing, for example with 'pgd':

   <https://www.youtube.com/watch?v=ChuU3NlYRLQ>